Written by: Bonnie Feldman, DDS, MBA, Becca Malizia, BS, Ellen M. Martin

 - Learn more about Prebiotics, Probiotics and food in our new post here

-- Read about your uniqueness in our first Food Matter’s post here
+- Read about different food strategies in our Deep Dive into Diets post here

-- Click to discover more about two amazing female owned and operated companies hyperbiotics and Punk Rawk Labs!
+- Click to discover more about an amazing female owned and operated company hyperbiotics!

 - Dive into the microbiome and autoimmunity in our blog series here